natarajmb/spring-ai-intro/README.md

 - Familiarity with Spring
 - Setup Ollama locally (lab instructions) or get an API key (personal challenge) to access to LLMs

+> [!NOTE]
-_Note: Running ollama locally is generally slow, be patient and wait for it complete.
-You can check on Ollama console for info & errors on execution requests_
+> Running ollama locally is generally slow, be patient and wait for it complete.
+You can check on Ollama
+> console for info & errors on execution requests.

 ### How to setup Ollama